Dandruff vs. Dry Scalp: Decoding The Difference

 For optimal results, hair experts recommend Hair Spa Deep Nourishing Creambath, designed for dry hair and scalp, along with the Hair Spa Hydrating Concentrate for dry and sensitive scalps.
 Opting for this in-salon treatment twice a month helps restore moisture balance and relieve concerns linked to dry scalp.

-• 2.
-What is the main difference between dandruff and dry scalp?
+• 5.
+What are the main differences between dandruff and dry scalp?